ebi-gene-expression-group/isl_refs_to_refgenie/README.md

  3. Current GTF annotation file from species configs
  4. Newest cDNA FASTA matching pattern in genome_references.conf
  5. Newest GTF matching pattern in genome references.com
+ 6. Bacterial, fungal and viral sequence files, to be used in contamination checks.

 ### Building Refgenie assets

 From the previous section:

  - 1. is indexed as a top-level reference item, and 3. and 5 added as assets thereof
- - 2. and 4. added as top-level reference items
+ - 2., 4. and 6. added as top-level reference items

 Further each genome and transcriptome reference is added again with each of the available spike sets (currently just ERCC).

+### Genome indices

+All genome resources are indexed by hisat2.
+Contamination indices are also indexed by Bowtie2.

 #### Transcriptome indices